CBC-UCONN/Structural-Annotation/README.md

         -c 8 \
         -l /isg/shared/databases/BUSCO/odb10/lineages/viridiplantae_odb10 -m prot
 ```
 The complete slurm scrip is called [busco.sh](07_braker/busco.sh).
-Summary of the inital assembly assesment using BUSCO:
+Summary of the inital assembly assesment using BUSCO.
+In here the busco metrics proposed to describe genome/gene-set/transcriptome completeness used the the following notation:
+Where recovered genes are marked as complete (C), and complete genes found with more than one copy is depected as duplicate (D), and complete single copy genes as single-copy (S) genes.
+The partial recovered genes are named as fragmented (F) and the genes which could not be found is named as missing (M) genes.
+So the following notation is used in busco notation:
+C: Complete, D: duplicated, F: fragmented, M: missing, n: number of genes used.
 ```
         --------------------------------------------------
         |Results from dataset viridiplantae_odb10         |